Please Read ...

 Remember that the University is now smoke free in and around all buildings.
 There are a couple of designated places to smoke.

-The link below has more details and should be a good resource.
+The link below has more details and should be a good resource - but - may reflect current options that will not apply in summer when options are limited.

-There will be an orientation meeting on Wednesday, June 2 at 9:30 am in the Bausch & Lomb hall room 208 (location to be confirmed).
+There will be an orientation meeting on Wednesday, June 2 at 9:30 amin the Bausch & Lomb hall room 267.
 Put this in your phone calendar now.
-We will provide bagels and juice.
+We will provide drinks and snacks for before or after the meeting.
+We are not allowed to provide food during meetings.
 The non-UR group will go to the ID office to get their UR ID after the meeting and will meet with research groups after that.
+The particle physics reserach group meets at 10:30 in B&L 372, the cosmology group meets at 11:00 in B&L 375 and others should have locations to meet their group.

 (The form is at the Forms site navigation link on this website)